For agents

 Skill load order

-Section titled “Skill load order”The user has eight default skills (ingest, query, maintain, enrich, briefing, alerts, research, upgrade) extracted to ~/.gbrain/skills/ and overridable per-project.
+Section titled “Skill load order”The user has eight default skills (ingest, query, maintain, enrich, briefing, alerts, research, upgrade) embedded in the binary and overridable per-user (~/.quaid/skills/) or per-project (./skills/); run quaid skills extract to materialize editable copies.
 When deciding what to do:

 - If the user has a project